Preserving the Traditional Yaemon Flavour

 - Soak the dried shiitake mushrooms in water for at least an hour.
 Wash the rice with fresh water until the water runs clear, drain, and leave to one side.

 - If you have a rice cooker, place the washed rice in a rice cooker and add the vegetables and the tamari.
-Add water up to the 720ml (4 go) line and start the rice cooker on a “takikomi gohan (seasoned rice)” programme.
+Add water up to the 720ml (4 go) line, and start the rice cooker on a “takikomi gohan (seasoned rice)” program.

 - If you do not have a rice cooker, place all the ingredients, including the washed rice and 720ml of water, in a pan on a high heat.
-Once the water has boiled, reduce the heat to low and allow to simmer for 10 mins.
-Turn the heat off and leave to sit with the lid on for a further 10 mins.
-Do not remove the lid at any time during the cooking or sitting.
+Once the water has boiled, reduce the heat to low and simmer for 10 mins.
+Turn the heat off and leave the pot to sit with the lid on for a further 10 mins.
+Do not remove the lid at any time while the dish is cooking or resting.